Lutein benefit

 Another of these carotenoids is lycopene which gives substantial protection to the prostate gland against a malignancy; it is in fact the most common fatal tumour of men.
 The treatment is severe leaving many impotent; and if it metastasizes to the bones of the pelvis and spine the disease is severely painful.

-So we shall look at the research to find out which foods are richest in lycopene too?
+So shall we look at the research to find out which foods are richest in lycopene too?

 A friend calls me a food snob; it's an interesting statement.
-When does a determination not to suffer from preventable diseases disintegrate into what is known as orthorhexia?
+When does a determination not to suffer from preventable diseases disintegrate into what is known as Orthorexia Nervosa?
 That's a psychological illness characterised by a refusal to eat out because the menu may possibly contain certain additives that one considers rightly or wrongly, toxic.

 For its lutein benefit alone one simply must eat dark-green leafy vegetables.
 The thought of needlessly going blind is a powerful reminder of the old adage, prevention always will remain better than a cure.